WalkQuackBack/tkmm/wwwroot/docs/index.md

 ## Setup

+> [!NOTE]
+> You will need to obtain a dump of the game prior to using TKMM.
+If you do not already have one, you can search for how to obtain it elsewhere.

-When TKMM first starts, you will likely be asked to configure your game path.
+When TKMM first starts, you will be asked to configure your game path.

 <p>
     <img width="650" src="./images/Settings_NoGamePath.png" alt="invalid settings page">
 </p>

-The accent color used in TKMM will vary based on your system's accent color.
+Click the `...` button to browse to it's location.

 > [!NOTE]
-> If you do not already have the game dump on your computer, please google how to do it, as we cannot directly provide the resources needed to do so.

-Once you have the game dump, use the `...` button to browse to that location.

-> If the setting did not turn green, make sure you have a complete game dump and you selected the right folder (it will be the folder containing `ActorSystem`, `AI`, `AISchedule`, etc.).
+> If the setting remains invalid, make sure you have a complete game dump and you are selecting the folder named `romfs` (containing `ActorSystem`, `AI`, `AISchedule`, etc.).

-When everything is done correctly, you should have something similar to this.

-> [!IMPORTANT]
+>
 > The game dump provided must be the same version you are using on your Switch or emulator.
 >
-> For example, if you are playing `v1.1.2`, make sure your game dump is `v1.1.2` as well.
+> For example, if you are playing `v1.2.1`, make sure your game dump is `v1.2.1` as well. `v1.0.0` is not a supported version by TKMM.

+After following these steps, TKMM should look similar to this.

+> [!NOTE]
+> Even when settings are vaild you need to save for the status bar to not show the `Invalid setting` error.

 <p>
     <img width="650" src="./images/Settings_WithGamePath.png">
 </p>

-> [!NOTE]
-> Even when the game path is correct, the status bar will still show an `Invalid setting, GamePath is invalid.` error.
-Click the `Save` button in the bottom left to resolve this and save the settings.

 To learn more about configuring the TKMM settings, read through the [Settings](./settings) page.